Amended Lord Advocate's guidelines on the police and the media

 An example of what might be said in this case is, "The dead body of Mrs A B was found at (locus) on (time and date).
 The death is being treated as criminal but so far there has been no arrest.
 A report will be submitted to the Procurator Fiscal".
 If you wish to add something like "Intensive investigation is proceeding" there could be no objection to that.
 In a case of this nature where it is believed that the media are aware of the identity of the person against whom the police have evidence, a warrant for his apprehension should be sought with the utmost expedition and the media informed that it is anticipated that a warrant will be granted (without naming the person in respect of whom the warrant is sought) before they will be ready to publish.
 If for any reason a warrant is not granted as anticipated, the media may be so informed.

 After the warrant has been obtained, the media should be advised that proceedings are active.
 If the media also ask for the identity of the person named in the warrant the information should be given unless as in (a) above there is an operational reason for not doing so.
 No details of the charge(s) contained in the warrant should be given.
-If for any reason the police wish the identity or photograph of a person named in a warrant to be published (e.g. because of suspected danger to the public) the Office of the Deputy Crown Agent for Serious Casework at Crown Office must be consulted before any such step is taken.
+If for any reason the police wish the identity or photograph of a person named in a warrant to be published (e.g. because of suspected danger to the public) the Office of the Deputy Crown Agent at Crown Office must be consulted before any such step is taken.

 3. Where a crime has been discovered and the culprit is unknown